MicrosoftDocs/architecture-center/docs/patterns/priority-queue-content.md

 ## Priority queues pattern example

-The following example on [GitHub](priority-queues) demonstrates the implementation of the Priority Queues pattern using Azure Service Bus.
+The following example on [GitHub][priority-queues] demonstrates the implementation of the Priority Queues pattern using Azure Service Bus.

 ![Diagram that shows how to implement a priority queue by using Service Bus](./_images/priority-queue-example.svg)<br>
 *Figure 4.
 Architecture of the PriorityQueue example in GitHub*